Rokutann/npy.el/README.md

 ## Known issues

-To be availabe in the future.
+To be availabe when posted.

 ## Changelog